Master Agreement (E204CW)

 The grants of rights in this section (i) continue for the duration of the subscription or applicable Term or perpetually if no Term is applicable or identified in the Ordering Documents and (ii) are subject to additional rights and restrictions in this Agreement including Attachment B.

-1.3 Consultant or Contractor Access.
-Customer may authorize its consultants or contractors to use Esri Offerings exclusively for Customer's benefit.
+1.2 Consultant or Contractor Access.
+Customer may authorize its consultants or contractors to (i) host Esri Offerings for Customer's benefit and (ii) use Esri Offerings exclusively for Customer's benefit.
 Customer will be solely responsible for its consultants' and contractors' compliance with this Agreement and will ensure that each consultant or contractor discontinues use of the Esri Offerings upon completion of work for Customer.
 Access to or use of Esri Offerings by consultants or contractors that is not exclusively for Customer's benefit is prohibited.

-1.4 Evaluation and Beta Licenses.
-Products acquired under an evaluation license or subscription or under a Beta program are intended for evaluation and testing purposes only and not for commercial use.
+1.4 Trial, Evaluation, and Beta Licenses.
+Products acquired under a trial or evaluation license or subscription or under a Beta program are intended for evaluation and testing purposes only and not for commercial use.
 Any such use is at Customer's own risk, and the Products do not qualify for Maintenance.
-If Customer does not convert to a purchased license or subscription prior to the expiration of the evaluation term, Customer may lose any content and customizations made during the evaluation term.
-If Customer does not wish to purchase a license or subscription, Customer should export such content before the end of Customer's evaluation period.
+If Customer does not convert to a purchased license or subscription prior to the expiration of the evaluation term, Customer may lose any Customer Content and customizations made during the evaluation term.
+If Customer does not wish to purchase a license or subscription, Customer should export such Customer Content before the end of Customer's evaluation period.

 1.5 Educational Programs.
 Customer agrees to use Esri Offerings provided under an educational program solely for educational purposes during the educational use Term.
 Customer shall not use Products for any Administrative Use unless Customer has acquired an Administrative Use license.
 "Administrative Use" means administrative activities that are not directly related to instruction or education, such as asset mapping, facilities management, demographic analysis, routing, campus safety, and accessibility analysis.
 Customer shall not use Products for revenue-generating or for-profit purposes.